tushar-sharma/tushar-sharma.github.io/_posts/2023-08-10-week2-august-reflection-2023.md

 I watched the movie "Founders" about McDonald.
 Without spoilers, it's a fascinating account about the beginning of Mcdonald.

 I also wateched "The Big Short".
-It's a movie about Housing crisis in America.
+It's a movie about USA Housing crisis in 2008.

 ###  Coding Pratice